 Editor's note: Privacy aspects of sharing the location of a Located UE (e.g. to any Target UE) and exposing information about such privacy aspects during discovery (e.g. to facilitate Located UE selection by a Target UE) needs to be aligned with SA WG3.

 A Target UE may discover and select one or more Located UEs (and other Reference UEs) to be used in the Ranging/SL positioning procedures as specified in clauses 5.3 through 5.5.
+Optionally, to assist the Target UE the LMF may provide to the Target UE a list of candidate Located UE(s).
+In this case the LMF maintains the candidate list of Located UE(s) including e.g. the capability and location information of the Located UE(s).
 In this release of the specification, for network assisted ranging and SL positioning, the Target UE shall discover and select Located UEs that are in the same serving PLMN of the Target UE.

 Editor's note: other selection criteria are FFS.